cfpb/design-system/docs/pages/links.md

         variation_specs: ""
       - variation_is_deprecated: false
         variation_name: Standalone link
-        variation_description: Standalone links appear on their own line and are often used to highlight a user's next steps.
-At larger screen widths they are medium weight and have a dotted underline.
+        variation_description: Standalone links are often used to highlight a user's next steps and sit on their own line.
+At larger screen widths standalone links are medium weight and have a dotted underline.
 At smaller screen widths they convert to full block links with a top and bottom dotted border that have a finger-friendly touch area.
           Standalone links can be paired with icons that sit to the left or the right of the link text.
         variation_code_snippet: |-
           <p><a class="a-link
                     a-link--jump"